eight04/bezier-easing/README.src.md

 A fork for greasemonkey script.
+Check the [original page](https://github.com/gre/bezier-easing) for more info.

 ### LICENSE ###
 ```